GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 This extension does not define an application-layer catalogue or content-selection protocol.
 Application protocols determine what content, service, program, representation, or other application context is relevant to a connection.
-The multicast extension only provides a transport mechanism by which the server can describe channels that are available in that context and request that the client join or leave them.
+The multicast extension merely provides a transport mechanism by which the server can describe channels that are available in that context and request that the client join or leave them.
 A server is not expected to announce every multicast channel that it operates to every client.
 The set of channels announced to any specific client can be limited by application-layer state, prior application requests, receiver limits, server policy, or any combination of these.